J. Howard McGrath: Early life

 Born in Woonsocket, Rhode Island.
 McGrath was the son of James J. McGrath and the former Ida E. May.
-He graduated from the La Salle Academy in 1922, attended Providence College, and went to the Boston University Law School in 1929.
+He graduated from the La Salle Academy in 1922, attended Providence College, and went to the Boston University School of Law in 1929.
 McGrath married Estelle A. Cadorette on November 28, 1929; they adopted a son.
+David.

 From 1930 to 1934, he was the city solicitor of Central Falls, Rhode Island.
 During this time he was also interested in the real estate, insurance, and banking industries.
 He served as United States Attorney for the District of Rhode Island from 1934 to 1940.

 Governor of Rhode Island

 From 1941 to 1945, McGrath was Governor of Rhode Island, reorganizing the juvenile court system while sponsoring a workers' compensation fund and a labor relations board, but he resigned in the middle of his third term to accept appointment as Solicitor General of the United States (1945–1946).
 As governor, McGrath presided over a limited-purpose state constitutional convention in 1944.